 However, problems are rooted not only in the debate on the canonical territories, canonical status and seniority.
 Separate groups of Orthodox churches have criticized the draft outcome document of the cathedral, seeing in this document, "ecumenism", insisting that it Latins (Roman Catholics) and Protestants are not called "churches" and heretics.

-A number of Greek and Russian Internet resources distributed treatment group to the Holy Mount Athos elders Kinot - the governing body of the monastic "republic" of Mount Athos, to the Patriarchate of Constantinople, all the local churches and "the whole Church."
-"Coming," Holy and Great Council "is a stage of the program of planting of inter-Christian and inter-religious ecumenism and religious globalization ..." - said in the appeal, which was signed by the elder Gabriel of the monastery Kutlumus, elder Sawa Lavriotsky of Great Lavra and the elder Chariton of Vatopedi abode.
+A number of Greek and Russian Internet resources circulated the appeal of a group of Athos elders to the Sacred Cinema - the governing body of the monastic "republic" of Mount Athos, to the Patriarchate of Constantinople, to all local churches and "the whole church fullness".
+"The coming" Holy and Great Cathedral "is the stage of the program for the implantation of inter-Christian and interreligious ecumenism and religious globalization ...", says the appeal signed by the elder Gabriel from the monastery Kutluush, the elder Savva Lavriotsky from the Great Lavra and the elder Khariton from the Vatopedi the monastery.

 In addition, the Athos monks condemned the decision of the Pre-Council Meeting on non-recognition of the Ecumenical Councils IX and XIV centuries, which were condemned by the tenets of Catholicism, including the primacy of papal authority and "Filioque".
 All this leads to the "pan-heresy of ecumenism", considered Athos monks.